-Cullen Pope finds the The Internet of Things among the trees in that #mostliveablestartupcity
+Cullen Pope finds out more about The Internet of Things among the trees in that #mostliveablestartupcity Melbourne, Australia

 I also spend some of my time thinking about how I won’t look at another email, can’t read another email, will not draft another email, or even think about another email.

 So the idea of emailing a tree or emailing anyone or anything voluntarily for any reason does seem quite strange.